OmniSharp/omnisharp-emacs/README.md

 (add-hook 'csharp-mode-hook 'omnisharp-mode)
 ```

-Start an OmniSharp server process on a solution, and you should have
-access to all of this program's functions.
-To do this, you can use
-`M-x omnisharp-start-omnisharp-server` and navigate to a solution
-file.
-This will start the server and let emacs handle the server
-process's life.

-If you want to start the process externally so it's not killed when
-emacs is closed, see the instructions at [OmniSharp].
+Emacs will manage omnisharp-roslyn as a subprocess.
+To start it, use
+`M-x omnisharp-start-omnisharp-server RET`.
+The command will ask you
+for a solution file or a directory you want to code in.

 You probably need to create a custom configuration for accessing
 omnisharp-emacs in your normal coding sessions.
 There is an example